escalante-bio/mosaic/README.md

 > Internally we distinguish between three classes of losses: those that rely only on the trunk, structure module, or confidence module.
 For computational efficiency we only run the structure module or confidence module if required!

-After you've designed your protein you can make a prediction and save a `.pdb` using the same formula:
+After you've designed your protein you can make a prediction and save a `.cif` using the same formula:
 ```python

 final_features, final_writer = load_features_and_structure_writer(ptm_yaml(final_sequence))